pulakk/blog/remote-camera/index.md

 and error for hours before figuring out the right configuration for your modem.

 ### Conclusion
-Accessing the camera remotely this point on, is just a matter of forwarding ports and changing firewall rules.
+If you are able to access your router through the internet, connecting to your camera is just a matter of forwarding ports and changing firewall rules in the router.

 I had faced the same problems on my end, starting with clueless guesses on the choice of the router and the camera